oniony/TMSU/README.md

 ========

 TMSU is an application that allows you to organise your files by associating them with tags.
-It provides a tool for managing these tags and a virtual file- system to allow tag based access to your files.
+It provides a tool for managing these tags and a virtual file system to allow tag based access to your files.

-TMSU's virtual file system does not store your files: it merely provides an alternative, tagged based view of your files stored elsewhere in the file- system.
-That way you have the freedom to choose the most suitable file-system for storage whilst still benefiting from tag based access.
+TMSU's virtual file system does not store your files: it merely provides an alternative, tagged based view of your files stored elsewhere in the file system.
+That way you have the freedom to choose the most suitable file system for storage whilst still benefiting from tag based access.

 Usage